pagalvin/tsbook/chapter07_Functions.md

 - Defines a function, `myLogger`.
 - myLogger takes two parameters: `msgType` and `messages`.
     - msgType is a union data type - client code must pass "INFO" or "ERROR".
     - messages is an array of `any`.
 Note that `...` preceding the variable name.
-This indicates that all of the remaining arguments will be stuff into the array.
+This indicates that all of the remaining arguments will be stuffed into the array.
 - You can see how the code invokes the myLogger function, passing in a variable number of arguments across its three invocations.

 ## Arrow Functions